TV personality Kirstie Allsopp has once again reignited the debate around the value of an Event Management degree via this tweet:

 I can only comment on the course content of my own event management degree but I would like to point out that in simple terms it was a business and management degree focused on event planning and the event industry.
 It covered subject areas including marketing, human resources, law, health and safety, finance and much more.
-All in all I think it is very unfair to be labelled a “Mickey Mouse” degree.
-Don’t get me wrong it isn’t the same as studying medicine but neither should it be compared to a studying a degree in David Beckham?!
+All in all, I think it is very unfair to be labelled a “Mickey Mouse” degree.
+Don’t get me wrong it isn’t the same as studying medicine but neither should it be compared to a studying a degree on David Beckham?!

 The other courses I applied and had offers for were in International Business (at the time only a handful of universities offered event management) – I wonder whether that course would be deemed worthwhile or whether that would have attracted as much scorn when actually the basic modules and content were probably quite similar?